liln/ninja_server/README.md

 This is a tiny HTTP server written in Ruby.

-### Features
+### Features that Ninjas provide

 * Serves up static files from a directory to a web browser
-* Sanitizes the path requested to prevent access outside the folder
+* Slices off bad .. in the path requested to prevent access outside the folder
-* Implicitly adds index.html to path when accessing directory roots
+* Reads your mind by implicitly adds index.html to path when accessing directory roots
-* NinjaServer hides the functionality of TinyServer within it
+* Hides the functionality of TinyServer within it
-* Defaults to using public folder to serve up assets unless the public folder does not exist
+* Intelligently points to /public if it exists, otherwise it uses the folder called server
 * Silently kills the server with CTRL+c

 ## Installation